tonyskidmore/terraform-shell-azure-devops-elasticpool/README.md

 due to not being supported by the SDK used by the [Azure DevOps Terraform Provider][terraform-provider-azuredevops], this module uses the [Terraform shell provider][shell-provider] as a workaround.

+This module is used by the [terraform-azurerm-vmss-devops-agent](https://registry.terraform.io/modules/tonyskidmore/vmss-devops-agent/azurerm/latest) to create the Azure DevOps Scale Set elasticpool side of a self-hosted Azure DevOps Scale Set agent pool.

 ## Requirements

 * An Azure subscription.